Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Flat-ship wave predictions

 where the near-field term $N$ can be numerically integrated without issue and the wavelike term is calculated using the partitioned contour deformation method described in Section~\ref{sec:fast_evaluator}.
 Automatic Differentiation is used to evaluate the $\zeta=\partial_x\phi$ derivative.

 Figure~\ref{fig:wave_elevation} shows a set of resulting flat-ship wave-fields for various $b$.
-First, we note that the predicted wave-elevations using the elliptic distribution have finite amplitudes and energy everywhere.
-Since submergence adds exponential wave damping, achieving finite energy at the flat-ship $z_p=0$ limit guarantees well-behaved predictions for any submerged $z_p<0$.
-In addition, the near-field contribution retains the expected logarithmic singularity across the line-source, resulting in a finite jump in $\zeta$ across the planform bow and stern edges.
-This discontinuity correctly represents the pressure jump across a zero-thickness flat ship and does not affect the far-field wave predictions.
+First, we note that the waves predicted using the elliptic distribution on $z=0$ have finite amplitude everywhere.
+Since submergence adds exponential wave damping, achieving finite energy on $z=0$ guarantees well-behaved predictions for any submergence.
+In addition, the potential retains the expected logarithmic singularity across the line-source, resulting in a finite jump in $\zeta$ across the planform bow and stern edges.
+This discontinuity represents the pressure jump across the planform boundary and does not generate singularities downstream.

-Second, the predictions capture many well-known physical patterns beyond the obvious Kelvin-wedge and wake shape.
-In particular, directly behind the planform we see that the interaction of the stern corner waves generates a large rooster-tail in the near wake, leaving a rough but low amplitude wave-field after the wave trains diverge in the far wake.
-The distinct waves generated by each corner of the planform also imply that the use of a smooth elliptical distribution has not artificially \textit{rounded} the geometry.

-The theory also predicts a strong decrease in the diverging wave elevation amplitude with increasing $b$ for a given integrated line-source strength $\frac \pi 2 q_0 b$.
-Intuitively, increasing the Kelvin-scaled beam $b$ decreases the beam-based Froude number $\mathrm{F_b}=b^{-1/2}$, taking the planform out of strong resonance with the Kelvin wavelengths $\lambda=2\pi\ell\cos^2\theta$.
-More specifically, as $b$ increases, the continuous elliptic source distribution integrated across the spanwise edges generates diverging waves with increasingly diverse spanwise phases, increasing the destructive interference.
+Second, we note that each corner of the planform generates a distinct wave train, with the theory analytically capturing the strong dependence of these waves on the finite planform width $b$.
+Directly behind the planform the interaction of the stern corner waves generates a large rooster-tail in the near wake, leaving a rough but low amplitude wave-field in the far wake after the wave trains diverge.
+The theory predicts a strong decrease in the diverging wave elevation amplitude with increasing $b$ for a given integrated line-source strength $\frac \pi 2 q_0 b$.
+Intuitively, increasing the Kelvin-scaled beam $b$ takes the planform out of strong resonance with the Kelvin wavelengths $\lambda=2\pi\ell\cos^2\theta$.
+More specifically, as $b$ increases, the spanwise edges generate diverging waves with increasingly diverse spanwise phases, increasing the destructive interference.
 This mechanism is encoded in the Bessel function amplitude $A_b$~\eqref{eq:Ab} which filters high-wavenumber contributions more aggressively as $b$ increases.
 In contrast, the transverse wave has $k_y\approx0$ where $A_b \approx \frac \pi 2 b$, resulting in a roughly constant transverse amplitude after scaling by $\frac \pi 2 q_0b$.